-Tracking down anonymous visitors isn’t difficult.
+Tracking down anonymous visitors isn’t difficult when you have the company name.
 You can apply a little bit of human intel and track down anonymous folks who visit your site.
 If you are a software company that sells solutions to IT operations folks, it’s probable that the visitors to your site that are looking at your software solutions are probably in the IT operations department.
 Sales and marketing folks can easily use the anonymous data to triangulate on a given organization’s buyers and work to establish personal communication with them.
 You may already have contacts in the IT operations department of that company, or you can easily acquire that information through a variety of sources.
 Continue reading

 The value is clear-cut.
 Potential buyers are researching your company and products on you site long before they fill in in a form on your site or identify themselves.
 While marketers want website visitors to fill out forms; a whitepaper download form, or identify themselves via the “contact me” button, prospects – these anonymous visitors – won’t often do that during their first visits.